Zechariah 5 – Two Visions Regarding the Cleansing of God’s People

 Then I raised my eyes and looked, and there were two women, coming with the wind in their wings; for they had wings like the wings of a stork, and they lifted up the basket between earth and heaven.
 So I said to the angel who talked with me, “Where are they carrying the basket?”
 And he said to me, “To build a house for it in the land of Shinar; when it is ready, the basket will be set there on its base.”

-a.
-Where are they carrying the basket: God would cause this evil, materialistic spirit to be returned to its starting-place: Babylon.
+b.
+Where are they carrying the basket?
+God would cause this evil, materialistic spirit to be returned to its starting place: Babylon (the land of Shinar).
 There it would eventually be destroyed.